dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 mock function, and the term *parameters* for the values used to instantiate an action.

-Note that you don't need to provide the type of the parameter either.
+Note that you don'type need to provide the type of the parameter either.
 Suppose the parameter is named `param`, you can also use the gMock-defined symbol `param_type` to refer to the type of the parameter as inferred by the compiler.
 For example, in the body of `ACTION_P(Add, n)` above, you can write `n_type` for